The Legend of Java Apple or Macopa - Syzygium Samarangense

-Macopa as it was called in the country, or the Java apple fruit is eyecatching in its reddish color.
-The macopa fruit is crunchy, mildly sweet, spongy and is a favored snack to the country's warm weather.
+Macopa as it is called in the Philippines, or the Java apple fruit is eye catching in its reddish color.
+The macopa fruit is crunchy, mildly sweet, spongy and is a favored snack in the country's warm weather.

 A long time ago, there was a town found close to a high mountain, and it was surrounded by forests.
 The town's people here are happily living in peace.
 The vast fields and fertile land is rich in fruit bearing trees giving the people an abundant harvest serving as their means of livelihood as well as food.

 When the sound is heard in the town, people would kneel on the ground and utter a thankful prayer to the Creator for all their blessings.
-Truly, the bell was an important part of their lives.
+It's truly an important part of their lives.

-Soon, people from neighboring towns learned the importance of the bell to the town close to the hill and not only few had attempted to own the golden bell for themselves.
-But of them all, the bandits that was residing in the forest has the strongest desire to get the bell.
+Soon, people from neighboring towns learned the importance of the bell to the town close to the hill, and not only few had attempted to own the golden bell for themselves.
+But of them all, the bandits that were residing in the forest has the strongest desire to get the bell.
 And their plan is for the golden bell to be melted once they got it.

-The priest and the two sacristans didn't wasted any minute.
-They put the golden bell down and hide it.
-When the bandits arrived, the golden bell was no longer there on the church.
-The priest and the sacristans all got beaten up, and was forced to tell where they hide the bell.
-And for all the pain and torturing they went through, all three still didn't told the bandits the bell's hiding place.
-This made the bandits so mad that they beheaded the three.
+The priest and the two sacristans didn't waste any minute.
+They put the golden bell down and hid it.
+When the bandits arrived, the golden bell was no longer there in the church.
+The priest and the sacristans all got beaten up, and were forced to tell where they hid the bell.
+And for all the pain and torturing they went through, all three still didn't tell the bandits the bell's hiding place.
+This made the bandits furious that they beheaded the three.
 Unsuccessful, the bandits went back to the forest.

 The whole town was a mess after that.
 All were gloomy as they wouldn't be able to see their beloved bell again.
 No one knows where it was hidden except the three beheaded men.
-All the people went to look for the bell: the young, old, even the rich and the poor went on looking.
+All the people went to look for the bell: the young, the old, even the rich and the poor went looking for the hidden bell.
 But they all couldn't find it.
 Many days passed by and the golden bell was continuously missing.
-The people had then forgotten their righteous way of living.
+By then, the people had forgotten their righteous way of living.
 Nobody goes to the church anymore, the farm was left unattended, and there's always some sort of fight in the town.
 The town was wrapped with sadness.

 After many years, people passing by the church has been noticing a strange tree.
 Strange as they haven't seen any kind of fruit like the fruits it bears, the fruits were shaped like bells.
 The people were obstreperous around the tree.
-They can't figure out why the fruits were like bells and it's reddish in color, reminding them of their golden bell.
+They can't figure out why the fruits were like bells and reddish in color.
+It reminds them of their golden bell.

-One elder man stand on the center of the crowd and spoke, "I just had a dream about a tree.
-And I heard a voice telling me in my dream to dig under that tree that was growing beside the convent."
-"But I didn't bothered with it since I thought it was just a dream," he added.
+One elder man stood in the center of the crowd and spoke, "I just had a dream about a tree.
+And I heard a voice telling me in my dream to dig under that tree that was growing beside the convent," he said.
+"But I didn't bother with it since I thought it was just a dream," he added.

-The mysterious tree continuously grow and it bears many red, bell-shaped fruits which, the people later on found out was edible.
+The mysterious tree continuously grow bearing many red, bell-shaped fruits which the people later on found out was edible.

-The kids loves the fruit's unique shape, to them it looks like a goblet.
-And just after few days, the fruit had been called makopa or macopa (java apple.)
+The kids love the fruit's unique shape, to them it looks like a goblet.
+And just after few days, the people started calling the fruit makopa or macopa (java apple).
 Until now, the fruit was still called the same, macopa.

 And that's how the macopa tree came into existence according to this macopa legend.
 If you saw this red fruits shaped like bells, don't hesitate to try.
 Who knows?
 You might end up liking it.